aiforged/docs/docs/services/classification/chatgpt-classifier.md

 | Report         | What kind of information is summarized here?      | Financial Report          | ._Report._       |
 | Cover Sheet    | Is this page a cover or title page?               | Yes or No                 | ^(Yes            |

-{% hint style="info" %}
+!!! info
     Tailor your questions to the language, structure, and cues present on a typical page of each category.
-{% endhint %}

 ***